developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 ## Mass Deployment

-Mass-deployment of device licenses for Enterprise Browser requires use of an Enterprise Mobility Management (EMM) system and/or Zebra StageNow tools and its [License Manager Setting Type](/stagenow/latest/csp/license).
+Mass-deployment of Enterprise Browser device licenses requires use of an Enterprise Mobility Management (EMM) system and/or Zebra StageNow tools and its [License Manager Setting Type](/stagenow/latest/csp/license).

 **IMPORTANT**: The procedures described below include only those for deploying and activating licenses for EB 2.0 (or later).
 They **DO NOT** include the purchase process for license activation IDs nor configuration of the network and device clock settings, which are required to download the app and properly apply the license(s).